27 May 2019

 May 1979 -- Calm Before the Storm

 All of us campers that weekend canoed, trail-walked, savored food cooked over the camp fire and generally enjoyed the pleasant natural surroundings of the park.
-And we talked a lot of politics because it was the beginning of the Iranian Revolution that began with protests by students in Iran, followed by crackdowns by the Iranian Shah.
+We talked a lot about politics because it was the beginning of the Iranian Revolution that followed huge protests in the streets of Iran, followed by crackdowns by the Iranian Shah.
 The Hostage Crisis would not happen until later in November.
 So everyone of the guys was excited for the potential that the autocratic regime of the Shah was being challenged.
 Some were hoping for a Western-style democracy, some discussed an Islamic guided government, at least one hoped for a Communist regime.
 All possibilities seemed to be on the table at that point.
 No one could foresee nor imagine the troubled years that lie ahead.

 It was a blissfully innocent time.

-I made sketches to record the event using a ball-point pen on paper from a brown paper grocery bag.
-I didn’t sketch every single one of the guys except for five of them --the ones who would sit for me and who were in scenes that I had time to sit and mark down.
-Although the sketches are sparse, I enjoy the glimpse they provide of a fondly remembered event.
+I made sketches to record the event using a ball-point pen on paper from a brown paper grocery bag that was available from our camping supplies.
+I only sketched five of my fellow campers --the ones who would sit for me and who were in scenes that I had time to sit and draw.
+Although the sketches are sparse, I enjoy the glimpse they provide of that fondly-remembered event.
 It was like a calm the ‘eye in the storm’ of a history that still remains to be written.

-More sketches of Jafar and Mohsen.
-These are made with pencil and might have been sketched prior to our camping trip.
-The paper is not the brown paper bag material.
+More sketches I found of Jafar and Mohsen.
+These are made with pencil and are drawings I must have sketched prior to our camping trip since the paper is not from a brown paper bag.

 No comments: